Federal judge in D.C. issues new grand jury policy after failed indictments of Democrats

 Pirro attacked Boasberg last week as "an activist judge" and said the Justice Department would appeal.

-When NBC News asked Pirro at a press conference Friday why some federal grand jurors seemed to be skeptical of the cases being brought by the U.S. attorney’s office, she responded that she was "willing to take a not guilty" and "willing to take a no true bill, because I’ll take all the crimes and put ‘em in.”
+When NBC News asked Pirro at a news conference Friday why some federal grand jurors seemed to be skeptical of the cases being brought by the U.S. attorney’s office, she responded that she was "willing to take a not guilty" and "willing to take a no true bill, because I’ll take all the crimes and put ‘em in.”

 On Friday, her office dropped a case against a man who burned an American flag.